-The urban community of Lille launches the works of the largest organic recovery center in Europe.
-Located in Sequedin, south of the metropolis, the site will process 108.000 tons of green waste per year, transported by river.
-The site will also serve as a place of embarkation on incinerable waste barges (180.000 tonnes / year) to the Halluin incineration plant, north of the metropolis.
-This mode of transport should "save" the equivalent of 10.000 to 12.500 trucks per year.
-The CVO, which will extend on 30.000 m2 built in the HQE logic, in an air vacuum chamber, is first intended for the production of biogas, the equivalent of 4 million liters of diesel per year.
-This resource corresponding to the consumption of a hundred buses, will be reserved for the bus park of the urban community.
-The plant will also produce some 34.000 tons of "digestate", a very pure compost.
-The Swiss group Linde obtained the construction of this equipment, in association with Sogea-Ramery (structural work) and the architect Luc Delemazure.
-The operator will be selected after a call for tenders that should be launched in the fall 2005.
-The site will include the actual CVO and a river waste transfer center, a bus garage, and an annex for fermentable waste collection vehicles.
-It will employ 25 people at its opening, scheduled beginning 2007.
-The investment, carried by the urban community of Lille, reaches 72 million excluding taxes, including 54 million for the CVO stricto sensu and 18 million for the transfer center.
+The urban community of Lille is launching work on the largest organic recovery center in Europe.
+Located in Sequedin, in the south of the metropolis, the site will treat 108.000 tonnes of green waste per year, transported by river.
+The site will also serve as a place to board incinerable waste barges (180.000 tonnes / year) to the Halluin incineration center, north of the metropolis.
+This mode of transport should make it possible to "save" the equivalent of 10.000 to 12.500 trucks per year.
+The CVO, which will extend over 30.000 m2 built in the HQE logic, in an air depression chamber, is primarily intended for the production of biogas, the equivalent of 4 million liters of diesel per year.
+This resource, corresponding to the consumption of around 34.000 buses, will be reserved for the urban community's bus fleet.
+The plant will also produce some 2005 tonnes of "digestate", a very pure compost.
+The Swiss group Linde obtained the construction of this equipment, in association with Sogea-Ramery (shell) and the architect Luc Delemazure.
+The operator will be chosen following a call for tenders which should be launched in the fall of 25.
+The site will include the CVO itself and a waste transfer center by river, a bus garage, as well as an annex for fermentable waste collection vehicles.
+It will employ 2007 people when it opens, scheduled for early 72.
+The investment, driven by the urban community of Lille, reached 54 million excluding taxes, including 18 million for the CVO stricto sensu and XNUMX million for the transfer center.

 The 30 / 03 / 2005.